-During 2020, the District invested in the Colorado Surplus Asset Fund Trust (CSAFE), which is an investment vehicle established by state statute for local government entities to pool surplus assets.
+During 2022 and as of December 31, 2022, the District invested in the Colorado Surplus Asset Fund Trust (CSAFE), which is an investment vehicle established by state statute for local government entities to pool surplus assets.
 The State Securities Commissioner administers and enforces all State statutes governing the Trust.
 The trust is similar to a money market fund, with each share valued at \$1.00.
 CSAFE may invest in U.S. Treasury securities and repurchase agreements collateralized by U.S. Treasury securities.
 A designated custodial bank serves as custodian for CSAFE's portfolio pursuant to custodian agreements.
 The custodian acts as safekeeping agent for CSAFE's investment portfolio and provides services as the depository in connection with direct investments and withdrawals.
 The custodian's internal records segregate investments owned by CSAFE.
-As of December 31, 2020, the District had \$79,269 invested in CSAFE in the name of the District.
 CSAFE is rated AAAm by S&P Global Ratings.